Skip to Main Content

 What Do SUMR Scholars Do?

-Work with Penn faculty mentors on one or two health services research projects of the student's choice
+-Work with Penn faculty mentor(s) full time on a health services research project(s) of the student's choice.

-Attend weekly lunch meetings with program staff and Penn faculty to discuss their projects and learn more about the broad range of health services research in which Penn faculty are engaged
+-Attend weekly lunch meetings with program staff and Penn faculty to discuss their projects and learn more about the broad range of health services research at Penn.

-Attend two health services research related academic conferences as a group, all expenses paid.
+-Attend health services research conference as a group, all expenses paid.

 Participating Institution(s):